-We paired the pie with plain vanilla ice-cream.
+We paired the pie with plain vanilla ice cream.
 It tasted heaven, divine, all things angelic – the crust was flaky and perfect.
-I recommend pairing the pie with whipped cream or ice-cream else, you might find it a bit sweet.
+I recommend pairing the pie with whipped cream or ice cream otherwise, you might find it a bit sweet.

-When I baked the pie-crust as per instructions, I felt it wasn’t brown enough, so I reduced the temperature to 200C and baked it again for 10 minutes.
-I opened the oven door and allowed the steam to escape for few minutes.
-And then let the crust sit in hot oven to brown slowly.
+When I baked the pie crust as per instructions, I felt it wasn’t brown enough, so I reduced the temperature to 200C and baked it again for 10 minutes.
+I opened the oven door and allowed the steam to escape for a few minutes.
+And then let the crust sit in the hot oven to brown slowly.
 It did the trick.

-This pie crust doesn’t use pie weights/ grains for blind baking – rather rely on 15 minutes freezing of crust prior to baking to stop it from shrinking.
-It is a good method, though mine did shrink by 2-3 mm, I think next time, I am forewarned and would shape the crust slightly higher than the edge.
+This pie crust doesn’t use pie weights/ grains for blind baking – instead, it relies on 15 minutes of freezing of the crust prior to baking to stop it from shrinking.
+It is a good method, though mine did shrink by 2-3 mm, I think next time, I will be forewarned and will shape the crust slightly higher than the edge.

-I baked the pie in a tart pan as I don’t have a pie dish.
+I baked the pie in a tart pan as I had no pie dish.